DylanBarber/dbElectronics/README.md

 ## Execution
 To run this project in production mode run the command `node server.js` from the root folder.
 To run this project in development mode run the command `npm start dev` from the root folder.

+## Admin authentication
+There is currently no JWT authentication, however it is installed as a module.
+You may insert your own credentials into the `users` table and log in with those credentials for testing.
+**NOTE THAT YOU MUST CREATE YOUR OWN SECURE AUTHENTICATION BEFORE PRODUCTION OR REMOVE THE ADMIN PAGE AS THERE IS A SEVERE VULNERABILITY**